Greatest Literature banner

 Wolf von Frankenstein is played by Basil Rathbone, who had achieved fame the previous year as the swashbuckling villain in The Adventures of Robin Hood and was just starting his run as the sleuth in the Sherlock Holmes films.

 Frankenstein, Jr. takes over the old man's castle and is convinced by evil blacksmith Ygor to revive the monster.
-The story also extends the Frankenstein family further, bringng the doctor's wife and son into the plot.
+The story also extends the Frankenstein family further, bringing the doctor's wife and son into the plot.

-Ygor is Bela Lugosi, the equally famed portrayer of Dracula, unrecognizable here with full beard, peasant clothes, and a stooped walk—reinforcing the hunchbacked assistant sterotype.
+Ygor is Bela Lugosi, the equally famed portrayer of Dracula, unrecognizable here with full beard, peasant clothes, and a stooped walk—reinforcing the hunchbacked assistant stereotype.
 (This role may be making up for Lugosi having originally turned down the part of the monster, which Boris Karloff has since played to acclaim.)

 Son of Frankenstein again stars Karloff.
 This is his last serious film as the flat-headed creation, as he is obviously tiring of the role.
 Somehow the monster, now sporting a fur vest, has forgotten his language lessons of the second film and is back to grunting and screaming.